VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/AccessibilityFeatures.md

 }

-### Hardship of using technology
+### Technology has requirements
 Every person has a **unique set** of sensory, physical and cognitive features.
 There are specific conditions that cause certain **barriers** for using information and communication technology (ICT).
+Because it was **initially designed** for people *outside* such conditions.

 ### Universal design is a lie
 Unfortunately, it is practically impossible to consider the *whole* **diversity of users**, which would be designing specifically for *each* member of world population.

 Nonetheless, we know there are practices that are specifically aimed to enable more people to **access technology**.
-But there are cases when designing with accessibility in mind is not enough.
+And it's not limited to design workarounds.

 ## Assistive technology
-Here comes assistive technology -- software, hardware and combined solutions intended to **enable people use technology**.
+When barriers are impassable for design means, **assistive technology** comes in.
+It is software, hardware and combined solutions *specifically* purposed to **enable people use technology**.

+Assistive technology comes in sometimes surprising ways.
+But the most important thing for us to know is that there are people for whom absence of assistive technology support closes the door -- they won't able to access a product without them at all.

-### Apple's assistive technology
+### Apple systems and assistive technology

-In this particular article, we are going to discuss **Accessibility Features** -- in-built system *software* purposed to **customise user experience** of Apple devices.
+Apple has an impressive variety of **accessibility settings** available on different devices.
+They are called **Accessibility Features** -- in-built system *software* purposed to **customise user experience** of Apple devices.

 > Experiment: If there is an iOS device at your possession, **explore accessibility features first-hand**.
 Accessibility settings are located at, well, **Settings** application, in the **Accessibility** category.
 If you haven't visited this place before, you may find something useful for yourself!